-2.2Vectorisation of some of the EULER subroutines
+2.2 Vectorisation of some of the EULER subroutines

-We have restricted vectorisation to the most timeconsuming subroutines.
+We have restricted vectorisation to the most time-consuming subroutines.
 All subroutines adapted were originally implemented using Scan.

-Computation of the flux, transport 2.2.1and their derivatives
+2.2.1 Computation of the flux, transport and their derivatives

-To enhance the performance of the vectorised relaxation routines, it appeared that the P-variant of - a REAL (or DOUBLE PRECISION) array.
-Sher's flux-difference splitting scheme ([5]) could be replaced by Van Leer's flux-splitting scheme.
+To enhance the performance of the vectorised relaxation routines, it appeared that the P-variant of Osher's flux-difference splitting scheme ([15]) could be replaced by Van Leer's flux-splitting scheme.
 The relaxation process is responsible for approximately 80-90% of the total CPU-time.
 The vector length used in the relaxation will be at most the number of cells in a diagonal of the finest grid.
 However, since we are dealing with an adaptively refined grid, in many cases this vector length will not be very large.
 The motive for preferring Van Leer's scheme above Osher's scheme is its smaller number of branchings.
 In Osher's scheme there are 16 different possibilities, whereas in Van Leer's scheme there appear to be only 4.
 In fact, the main problem in vectorising is not the number of conditions, but the small number of patches that satisfy a particular condition in the upwind scheme.
 Moreover, this number of patches in a diagonal decreases during the relaxation process, because the number of Newton-steps needed on the individual patches may differ.
 It is clear that the 16 possibilities in Osher's scheme would result in smaller vector lengths than the 4 possibilities in Van Leer's scheme.

 The original subroutine FTA computes the Flux, the Transport and the left and right transport derivatives on a single patch.
 We created a generic source (to be pre-processed by cpp, the C language pre-processor) with the functionality of FTA.
 It operates on multiple patches (passed as an array of patch numbers), and it has Van Leer's flux-splitting scheme completely inlined.
 With cpp six different versions are generated, working on multiple patches, but with different variants for horizontal and vertical cell edge; in addition, left or right derivatives are computed if necessary.
 It saves us from passing some original arguments, and -more important- it saves us from the resulting conditions in the generated subroutines.
-For example, one of the variants, FTAHLS, replaces FTA on Horizontal cell edge computing Left derivatives and it operates on multiple patches (a Subset).
-Inside an FTA variant, lists of patch numbers are pre-computed satisfying the subsonic and supersonic flow conditions considered in the Van Leer scheme; this is done completely vectorised.
-Next, the flux, the transport and the derivatives are computed (completely vectorised) using indirect addressing via the pre-computed lists.
+For example, one of the variants, FTAHLS, replaces FTA on